Book a Demo

 4 reasons survey qualification breaks down

 Most people will not admit to a stranger that they can't afford something - especially something they want.
-They round up, they estimate high, they say what sounds credible.
+They round up, estimate high, say what sounds credible.
 The result is a calendar full of people who told you what you wanted to hear.

 Financial qualification questions add $7-9 in net additional throughput cost per form submission because they reduce opt-in conversion.
 You pay more per lead and still get unreliable data.
-That is a bad trade.

 “Sales guy would get to the end of the call to the close, and then find out they didn't even have money or credit.
 Just did the math for the month and we're like, man, we missed 200 grand in revenue.”